-NN is a contemporary art space based in the centre of Northampton.
+NN is a contemporary art space in the centre of Northampton.
 We work with artists at all stages of their careers to present an international programme of contemporary art and multi-disciplinary events.
-2012 was a year of change for us as we moved from our previous home at Fishmarket to become NN at Number Nine Guildhall Road.
-Whilst renovating our new home we curated a season of offsite projects, entitled Fishmarket at…. (see What’s Been On for details) and we are delighted to have moved into our new permanent space.
-The ground floor gallery is now open to the public and we are continuing to renovate the rest of the building.
+In 2012 we moved from our previous home at Fishmarket to become NN at Number Nine Guildhall Road.
+Whilst renovating our new home we curated a season of offsite projects, entitled Fishmarket at…. (see What’s Been On for details) before moving into our new permanent space.

 At NN we believe that international art and culture should be accessible to all.
 Over the last few years we have worked with schools, community groups and regional partners to deliver innovative educational events and projects.
-As we move to our new home, we continue to expand this strand of work and establish new collaborative relationships and projects that complement the main programme of exhibitions.
+We continue to expand this strand of work and establish new collaborative relationships and projects that complement the main programme of exhibitions.
 NN delivers a wide range of engaging education and outreach projects working with families, young people, schools and colleges, community groups and emerging artists.

 Information on upcoming workshops and events can be found on the What’s On page of this site.